 To research currently covered medications, see the Tricare formulary list here: https://tricare.mil/CoveredServices/Pharmacy/Drugs

 Who Is Eligible?

 Medicare is a health insurance program for:

-- people age 65 or older,
+- People age 65 or older,

-- people under age 65 with certain disabilities, and
+- People under age 65 with certain disabilities

-- people with end-stage renal disease (ESRD)
+- People with end-stage renal disease (ESRD)

 Although the age for full Social Security payments has increased, the age for Medicare entitlement has not changed; it continues to be age 65.

 If you are in receipt of Social Security benefits at least 4 months before turning 65, you will be automatically enrolled in Medicare Part A and Part B starting the first day of the month you turn 65.

 If you have not filed for Social Security, you must take action to enroll or Part A and Part B. The Medicare Initial Enrollment Period spans the seven-months that begins three months prior to 3 months after your 65th birth month.
 Failure to enroll (without the exception of having employer provided health insurance) incurs a 10% penalty each year.